Denton County Court Records

 Requesting Copies by Mail, Fax, or Email

-To obtain copies of district court records, complete the Records Request Form and submit it in person, by mail to P.O.
+To get copies of district court records, complete the Records Request Form and submit it in person, by mail to P.O.
 Box 2146, Denton, TX 76202, by fax to (940) 349-5754, or by email to dcrecords@dentoncounty.gov.
-No record requests will be processed without a completed form.
+No request will be processed without a completed form.
 Allow up to 10 business days for processing.

 Copy and Search Fees (District Clerk)

-All credit card transactions are subject to a processing fee of 2.75% with a minimum of $1.00 per transaction.
+All credit card transactions carry a processing fee of 2.75% with a minimum of $1.00 per transaction.

 Are Court Records Public in Denton County?

-Court records in Denton County are generally accessible to the public.
-While many governmental records in Texas fall under the Texas Public Information Act, court records are primarily governed by common law principles and specific court rules.
-Rule 76a of the Texas Rules of Civil Procedure establishes the framework for public access to court records, creating a presumption that unfiled discovery materials exchanged between parties may be sealed only upon a showing of specific interests, while filed court records carry a strong presumption of openness.
+Court records in Denton County are generally open to the public.
+While many Texas government records fall under the Texas Public Information Act, court records are primarily shaped by common law principles and specific court rules.
+Rule 76a of the Texas Rules of Civil Procedure sets the framework for public access: unfiled discovery materials exchanged between parties may be sealed only on a showing of specific interests, while filed court records carry a strong presumption of openness.

-Records that are restricted from public access in Denton County include:
+Certain records are restricted from public access in Denton County:

-• Juvenile records — Texas law restricts the release of juvenile criminal records, particularly for misdemeanor offenses and non-felony matters.
+- Juvenile records — Texas law limits the release of juvenile criminal records, particularly for misdemeanor offenses and non-felony matters.
 Juvenile court files maintained by the County Clerk carry additional confidentiality protections.

-When copies of court records are provided, clerks may redact personal identifiers or other confidential information before release.
-Individuals seeking access to sealed or restricted records generally must obtain a court order.
+When the clerk's office provides copies of court records, staff may redact personal identifiers or other confidential information before releasing the documents.
+If you need access to sealed or restricted records, you will generally need a court order first.

 Denton County Criminal Court Records

-Criminal cases in Denton County are adjudicated by the district courts (felonies) and the county criminal courts (Class A and B misdemeanors).
+Criminal cases in Denton County are split between the district courts, which handle felonies, and the county criminal courts, which handle Class A and B misdemeanors.
 The District Clerk maintains felony case records, while the County Clerk handles misdemeanor court records.
 The county operates five county criminal courts, all located at 1450 East McKinney Street, Denton, TX 76209.

 Online Criminal Case Searches

-Criminal court records can be searched through the Denton County Records Inquiry portal by defendant name, case number, citation number, attorney name, or filing date.
-The results display charges, court events, party information, and disposition details.
-The county’s Judicial and Law Enforcement Records Search page also links to Sheriff jail and bond records, the Texas Convictions Database, and the Texas IVSS (Integrated Victim Services System).
+You can search criminal court records through the Denton County Records Inquiry portal by defendant name, case number, citation number, attorney name, or filing date.
+Results show charges, court events, party information, and disposition details.
+The county's Judicial and Law Enforcement Records Search page also links to Sheriff jail and bond records, the Texas Convictions Database, and the Texas IVSS (Integrated Victim Services System).

 Arrest Records and Criminal History

-The Denton County Sheriff’s Office maintains arrest records, offense reports, and criminal history information.
-Requests for these records must be made under the Texas Public Information Act using one of the following methods:
+The Denton County Sheriff's Office maintains arrest records, offense reports, and criminal history information.
+Requests for these records must be submitted under the Texas Public Information Act using one of the following methods:

 127 North Woodrow Lane